Curriculum Overview

 Learning Showcase

 Units for each year group are carefully chosen by the music leader to ensure a secure and steady progression.
-A steady progression plan has been built into Charanga, both within each year and from one year to the next, ensuring consistent musical development and progression.
+A steady progression plan has been built into Kapow, both within each year and from one year to the next, ensuring consistent musical development and progression.
 Within each unit of learning, children will revisit existing knowledge and skills and then build upon and extend them incrementally, allowing increasing musical confidence.

-Each Unit of Work comprises the of strands of musical learning which correspond with the national curriculum for music:
+Each Unit of Work comprises the of strands of musical learning which correspond with the national curriculum for music: Listening and Appraising, Singing, Composing, Playing and Performing and the History of Music.

-2. Musical Activities
+Musical Activities

-b.
-Optional Flexible Games - embed the Interrelated Dimensions of Music through repetition to deepen their understanding to be able to apply musical vocabulary when evaluating music, they appreciate or compose.
+1.Attention Grabbers and main events within Kapow embed the interrelated dimensions of music through repetition such as pulse, pitch, and rhythm.
+Games and activities embed the Interrelated Dimensions of Music through repetition to deepen their understanding to be able to apply musical vocabulary when evaluating music, they appreciate or compose.

-f.
-Composing.
+4. Composing.
 Children will work together and alone to compose.
 Children will develop an understanding of musical composition to be able to organise.
 In KS2 children may use technology to support produce their composition.

 Alongside our music curriculum, children have the opportunity to participate in additional music teaching and become part of a Rock band.
 Children are offered the opportunity to learn a musical instrument with a specialist music teacher delivered by Rocksteady, where lessons are provided weekly for a small set fee paid by the child’s parent or carer.
 Parents and carers have online access to their child’s weekly achievements and progress.
 Rocksteady organises a termly Rock band performance to a large audience within school for a fabulous rock band experience surrounded by their fans, family, and peers.